ambikak10/spacex/README.md

 -Deployed in heroku (https://program-spacex.herokuapp.com/)

--Only used plain CSS, no bootstap.
+-Only used plain CSS, no bootstrap.

 # Getting Started with Create React App